lextm/jekyll-theme-chirpy/_posts/2007-8-13-fighting-with-codegear-items-on-cc.md

 ---
 Code Central is where most Delphi and C++Builder guys publish their creations.
 You can also find my items there.

 I have to mention that if you do not update your item frequently, it will disappear soon from Recent Uploads list.
-That’s why I keep updating CBC new versions there.
+That's why I keep updating CBC new versions there.

 And what is interesting is that CodeGear starts to publish its old products and documents there in the latest months.
 As a result, I have to fight with CodeGear items for the first time.
 (Yes, it is fun.)